 And don't even get me started on

-git rebase, the swiss amry chainsaw of
+git rebase, the Swiss Army chainsaw of

 history editing commands, which appears to be specially designed to mess up

 Don't misunderstand me.
-I use git every day - sometimes even effectively! - and I would never use mercurial on a new project.
-It's just that I sometimes think that there are git fams who use it because of its difficulties, rather than in spite of them - possibly the same kind of people who enjoy competing in Obfuscated C contests.
+I use git every day - sometimes even effectively! - and I would never use Mercurial on a new project.
+It's just that I sometimes think that there are git fans who use it because of its difficulties, rather than in spite of them - possibly the same kind of people who enjoy competing in Obfuscated C contests.
 They are a flavour of nerd to which I don't really relate.